ismetsari/URL-Shortener/README.md

 - Helm
 - Kubectl
 - Docker
-- curl(testing purposes)
+- Curl
-- Postgresql sudo apt-get install -y postgresql-client
+- Postgresql
-- Redis-tools sudo apt install -y redis-tools
+- Redis

 ## Services
-- **URL Shortener**: Creates 2 endpoints and generates random payloads.
+- **URL Shortener**: Provides an API to create shortened URLs and manage their lifecycle, including expiration and analytics.
-- **Redis**: Stores the payloads.
+- **Redis**: Acts as an in-memory data store for caching URL mappings and click counts to enhance performance and reduce database load.
-- **PostgreSQL**: Stores the data.
+- **PostgreSQL**: Serves as the primary data store for persistent storage of URL mappings and analytics data.

 ## API Endpoints